How to Get Featured in the Wall Street Journal: A CMO's 2026 Playbook

 Why WSJ coverage is a different asset class

 WSJ authority is structural, not cosmetic.
 The publication carries a long editorial record, strong verification standards, and high market relevance.
-Those are exactly the kinds of qualities AI engines tend to overweight.
+Those are exactly the qualities AI engines tend to overweight when they need business evidence.

 That is the basic logic behind Machine Relations, the discipline Jaxon Parrott coined.
 A WSJ placement is not just brand prestige.
 It is a durable citation asset.
-Forrester's 2026 framing of AI visibility as a board-level B2B imperative points in the same direction, the source layer is becoming part of go-to-market infrastructure, not just PR optics (Forrester, 2026).
+Forrester's 2026 framing of AI visibility as a board-level B2B imperative points in the same direction: the source layer is becoming part of go-to-market infrastructure, not just PR optics (Forrester).

 The three WSJ editorial paths